 Many home-based business business owners repeat this Shiny Object Syndrome process for YEARS.
 I’m guilty of doing this myself for nearly a decade, and I am embarrassed by it.
 Even worse, I know some distributors who have been in the industry more than 20-years and have worked with close to 100 companies!

 How can you expect to achieve success in any business model when you are constantly jumping around like that?

 I don’t think it’s possible.
-At some point, you have to buckle down and commit to one company, or one opportunity!
+At some point, you must buckle down and commit to one company, or one opportunity!
 When you keep switching companies or opportunities, you lose momentum.
-You have to keep starting over.
+You keep starting over.
 Even worse, you lose your credibility with the people you know, and rightfully so.